 Ashford, CT 06278

-- Distemper, Hepatitis (A2), Leptospirosis, Parainfluenza and Bordatella
+- Distemper, Hepatitis (A2), Leptospirosis, Parainfluenza and Bordatella once a year.

 - Parvo and Corona twice a year.

 - Lyme in April, and where needed also in October.

 As an example, we give distemper, hepatitis, leptospirosis, parvo, corona in April, with a heartworm test and fecal exam.
 In October, bordatella, parvo and corona are given, with a second lyme shot in appropriate areas.

 We try to give spring shots one month before Lyme season (70% of lyme is transmitted in the months of May and June).
 We give fall shots prior to the beginning of the indoor show season.
 Bitches to be bred are boostered as appropriate.

 Due to the rural nature of this area, we still advise giving leptospirosis to adults and older puppies.